pschool-in/curriculum/content/science/food-1.md

 When foods are heated, they become tastier and simpler to digest.

-## Glossory
+## Glossary

 Combustible material: A combustible substance is something that can burn.
-A fuel is a combustible substance that can be utilised to generate heat in a convenient manner.
+Fuel is a combustible substance that can be utilized to generate heat in a convenient manner.
 Fuels include cooking gas, kerosene, and coal.

-## Methods of suppyling heat for cooking
+## Methods of supplying heat for cooking
 1. Some people use kerosene stoves for cooking.
 2. Nowadays, hotplates are also used for cooking on electricity.
 They are very convenient to use.
 3. Some people use biogas.